floooh/sokol/README.md

 - implement an alternative WebAudio backend using Audio Worklets and WASM threads

 # Updates

+- **06-Jun-2020**: Some optimizations in the sokol_gfx.h GL backend to avoid redundant GL calls in two areas: in the sg_begin_pass() calls when not clearing the color- and depth-stencil-attachments, and in sg_apply_bindings() when binding textures.
+Everything should behave exactly as before, but if you notice any problems in those areas, please file a bug.
+Many thanks to
+  @edubart for the PRs!

 - **01-Jun-2020**: sokol_app.h now allows to toggle to and from fullscreen programmatically and to query the current fullscreen state via 2 new